There is a direct correlation between blogging frequency and a website’s corresponding lead generation through organic traffic.

 On top of showing you how much content to produce, this also gives you a good idea of the topics and keywords they’re targeting.
 File this away as valuable intel!

-There are absolutely correlations between blog posting, brand mentions and social media shares:
+There are absolutely correlations between blog posting frequency, brand mentions and social media shares:

 Once your post is published, take the extra step and promote it across your social media channels.